frapastique/frapuse-ai-companion-android-app/README.md

 1. Prerequisites
     - In order to use the text generation capabilities you need to install [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui).
       - [Installation](https://github.com/oobabooga/text-generation-webui#installation)
+      - Follow this [issue](https://github.com/oobabooga/text-generation-webui/issues/4581#issuecomment-1810232103) in order to set up old API extension (Needed in order to work!)

     - For the use of image generation you also need to install [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
       - [Installation and Running](https://github.com/AUTOMATIC1111/stable-diffusion-webui#installation-and-running)